 Recruiting for new roles or to backfill old ones is never easy.
 The huge range of recruitment tools, job boards, recruitment platforms, a litany of best practices, and recruitment professionals for hire can help you seek out large numbers of candidates, making that part easier than before.
 However, it can be extremely challenging to not just find good candidates but find ones who will stay in their role for a while.
 Studies have found that 80% of new employees feel prepared to quit a job within six months of starting, indicating that there was some kind of mismatch between the person and the role.
-This illustrates a number of issues with the modern recruiting pipeline, one of which being a lack of honesty and transparency.
+This illustrates that there are problems with the modern recruiting pipeline, one of which may be a lack of honesty and transparency.

 Nonprofit leaders like you know the challenges you face when recruiting and retaining talent.
-Limited budgets, difficult, mission-driven work, and tough competition within the nonprofit space mean turnover is a constant problem.
-While it might seem necessary or even essential to omit some of these difficulties when seeking out new candidates, doing so does away with the critical filtering part of the recruitment process and brings in candidates who are likely to become disillusioned with the role or your organization.
+Limited budgets, difficult, mission-driven work, and tough competition for workers mean turnover is a constant problem.
+While it might seem necessary or even essential to omit some of job challenges when seeking out new candidates, doing so does away with the critical filtering part of the recruitment process and brings in candidates who are likely to become disillusioned with the role or your organization.
 Being honest, transparent, and upfront with your expectations is a key way to differentiate yourself and bring in candidates who will last.

 Here’s how you can make honesty and transparency a bigger part of your recruiting efforts: